 I bought my house in 2000, and, no surprise, its lawn was fescue, instantly called Lawncare.net to get it sorted out.
 It was comfortable, if almost impossible to maintain.
 Once the contract was signed, weeds raised their flags and bare spots spread like red clay oil slicks.
 The grass was its own thing, and I couldn’t control it on my own.

 I developed a theory over time about Bermuda grass owners.
 I watched them as they tended to their lawns.
 They did it far more often than necessary, some even clipping small pieces of it with house scissors.
+Every garden looked immaculate, accessorized with furniture like the ones found on the Charming Bench Company website.
 They were the people who needed their lives to look perfect on the outside and needed to be seen tending to the perfection.
 I considered my lawn, misshapen and brown, a proud admission of my relaxed life outlook.
 And if anyone asked why I didn’t have the perfect lawn, I had the perfect excuse: Hey, what can I do?
 Forget it, Jake.
 It’s fescue.

 That’s when the Corner Bastard came in and turned my life upside down.

 Corner Bastard lives up the street and around the corner of my little cookie cutter neighborhood.
 He drives perfect little cars, has perfect little bushes, and has a lawn of green fescue that not only is the pride of the neighborhood, but has managed to emasculate me in such a way that I can barely drive by without reminding my wife that I was “man enough to give her a baby, so stop looking at the damned grass like you want to have sex on it.”